 What is Repo Rate?

-What is MSF (Marginal Standing Facility Rate)?
+What is the Marginal Standing Facility Rate (MSF)?

-MSF or Marginal Standing Facility Rate is the rate at which RBI lends funds overnight to scheduled banks, against government securities.
+The MSF or Marginal Standing Facility (MSF) Rate is the rate at which RBI lends funds overnight to scheduled banks, against government securities.
 RBI has introduced this borrowing scheme to regulate short-term asset liability mismatch in a more effective manner.

 Key Differences between Repo Rate and MSF